 A settlement agreement among PSI Energy, the Indiana Office of Utility Consumer Counselor (OUCC), and a group of industrial customers was approved in May 2006 (IURC Cause Nos.
 42622 & 42718).
 It allowed the utility to comply with sulfur dioxide, nitrogen oxide and mercury reduction requirements under the U.S. Environmental Protection Agency's (EPA's) Clean Air Interstate Rule (CAIR) and Clean Air Mercury Rule (CAMR), with construction projects at the utility's Cayuga, Gallagher and Gibson generating stations completed between 2005 and 2012.

-Duke Energy has received authorization to install new pollution control equipment at its Cayuga, Gallagher and Gibson generating stations, primarily to reduce mercury emissions.
+In April 2013, Duke Energy received authorization to install new pollution control equipment at its Cayuga, Gallagher and Gibson generating stations, primarily to reduce mercury emissions (IURC Cause No. 44217).
 The utility also received approval to recover the construction costs through rates, with rate adjustments to be requested every six months.

-To review all public filings in this case, please visit the IURC's electronic document system and enter docket number 44217.
+To review all public filings in these cases, please visit the IURC's electronic document system and enter the appropriate docket number.